nobody-famous/alive/README.md

 The LSP server that the extension relies on currently only supports SBCL.
 The extension isn't intended to be compiler-specific, but it is at the moment.
 The server can be found here, https://github.com/nobody-famous/alive-lsp

+## Library Requirements

+The LSP server uses the following libraries, which need to be installed for it to work.

+-   bordeaux-threads
+-   usocket
+-   cl-json
+-   flexi-streams

 ## Features

 -   Syntax highlighting